List of glam metal bands and artists

-The following list of glam metal bands and artists includes bands and artists that have been described as glam metal or its interchangeable terms, hair metal, hair bands, pop metal and lite metal by professional journalists at some stage in their career.
+The following list of glam metal bands and artists includes bands and artists that have been described as glam metal or its interchangeable terms, hair metal, hair band, pop metal and lite metal by professional journalists at some stage in their career.
 Glam metal is a subgenre of heavy metal and is influenced by 1970s glam rock.
 Glam metal groups wear "flashy clothing, heavy makeup, and large, teased hair".